Hugging Face Accelerate: Multi-GPU & TPU Training Guide

 Wall time: 2min 22s

-Execution of code in a single processlink image 37
+Code execution in a single processlink image 22

-Before we have seen that the prints were printed twice, this is because accelerate creates as many processes as devices where the code is executed, in my case it creates two processes because I have two GPUs.
+We saw earlier that the prints were printed twice; this is because accelerate creates as many processes as there are devices on which the code runs; in my case, it creates two processes because I have two GPUs.

-However, not all code should be executed in all processes, for example, the prints slow down the code too much to execute it several times, if checkpoints are saved, they would be saved twice, etc.
+However, not all code should run in every process; for example, prints slow down the code a lot, enough to run it multiple times, if checkpoints are saved, they would be saved twice, etc.

-In order to execute part of a code in a single process you have to encapsulate it in a function and decorate it with accelerator.on_local_main_process, for example in the following code you will see that I created the following function
+To be able to run part of a code in a single process, it must be encapsulated in a function and decorated with accelerator.on_local_main_process.
+For example, in the following code you will see that I have created the following function

 @accelerator.on_local_main_process